5

 temperature, as vibration will have a greater effect.
 Use the figures provided in the

-specification relating to vibration to calculate the duration and frequency of operating
+specification relating to vibration to calculate the dura tion and frequency of operating

 the tool.